PsychNeuro/ed1/book/chapter-11.md

 One broad theory consistent with the MIA etiology is that autism and schizophrenia are both manifestations of an overall spectrum-level disorder.
 Autism results when there are more severe changes in brain circuits, such that impacts on social processing are evident early in development, while schizophrenia results from a milder underlying neural impact that only manifests later in early adulthood, when the mild deficits in social processing manifest as described above.
 This is one of many possible connections between these two disorders, that are being investigated in ongoing research [@ChisholmLinAbu-AkelEtAl15].

+That social processing is particularly impacted by widespread neural differences is consistent with the *social brain* hypothesis discussed in the social chapter: if our big, sophisticated brains are needed to process the subtle, unreliable nuances of social interaction, then it makes sense that these abilities are among the most sensitive.
+Further, the typical desire among people with autism for more predictable environments and routines is consistent with a primary difficulty in learning about and navigating more complex unpredictable situations.

 In terms of treatment, considerable advances have been made in targeted, early interventions focused on specific symptoms, training specific life skills, and providing a better quality of life for the entire family.

 ### Personality Disorders